Charu-Gupta-2708/Data_projects_TripleTen/Saving Superstore/README.md

 TripleTen Sprint 4 Project -Saving Superstore  Project

 This is the 4rd project I worked on in the TripleTen BIA program.
+Description: The project task was to review the Superstore’s operations and increase its profitability to avoid bankruptcy